Is Google evil?

 they still cannot quite measure up to the quality of Googles search results, at least not yet, and they are not really independent - meaning they still rely on collection search results from the big corporate search engines.

 In reality, when you visit a website, the website owners should tell you what's going to happen on their website, before it happens, and you - the Internet user - should get a respected choice.

 For example, "Warning: We're using Google Analytics on our website and we will track every movement you make on our website.
-Do you accept that?
-If not then please leave."
+Do you accept that?"

 Why is this important?
 It's important because most people don't know anything about tracking software and they are unaware of the effects and results.

-If you visit the New York Times website, in the milliseconds between your ariving on the webpage and before the latest news appear on your screen, data from this visit is send to several different companies, including Microsoft, Google, Facebook, and several smaller ad firms.
+If you visit the New York Times website, in the milliseconds between arriving on the frontpage and before the latest news appear on your screen, data from this visit is send to several different companies, including Microsoft, Google, Facebook, and several smaller ad firms.
 Almost instantaneously, these companies log your visit, place ads that are specifically tailored for you, and add information about your visit to the ever growing online profile about you.

-You can install the uBlock Add-On, it will show you when you get tracked and by who and with what, and it will give you the ability to block both ads and tracking.
+You can install the uBlock Origin browser extension, it will show you when you get tracked and by who and with what, and it will give you the ability to block both ads and tracking.
 You have to go into "Settings" and enable all "Ads" settings and "Privacy" settings.

-Furthermore, in combination with uBlock, you can also enhance your privacy by using a trusted VPN service like Private Internet Access and by running an Add-Ons like Random UA in order to change your browser fingerprint on each request.
+Furthermore, in combination with uBlock Origin, you can also enhance your privacy by using a trusted VPN service and by running browser extensions like Random UA in order to change your browser fingerprint on each request.

 Freedom and privacy respecting governments around the world needs to step up and provide really independent alternatives to the public corporate search engines and they better understand that they themselves need this too.